microsoft/DirectX-Specs/d3d/WorkGraphs.md

 ---------                        | ----------
 `pLocalRootArgumentsTableIndex` | Overrides [shader function attribute](#shader-function-attributes) `[NodeLocalRootArgumentsTableIndex()]` (or default table index discussed at the link if the attribute wasn't specified). `-1` means auto-assign (if the node has a local root signature associated with it) - equivalent to not declaring.
 Set to `nullptr` if not overriding the shader definition / default.
 `pIsProgramEntry` | Overrides [shader function attribute](#shader-function-attributes) `[NodeIsProgramEntry]` (or lack of it).
 Invalid to set this to false if no other nodes output to this node.
 Set to `nullptr` if not overriding the shader definition / default.
-`Rename` | Assign a new name for the node instead of what the first shader in the program may have defined via [shader function attribute](#shader-function-attributes) `[NodeID()]`, or in the absense of that attribute the default node ID {shader export name for first shader in program, array index 0}.
-If not overriding the existing NodeID, specify `nullptr` for the `Rename.Name`.
+`pNewName` | Assign a new name for the node instead of what the first shader in the program may have defined via [shader function attribute](#shader-function-attributes) `[NodeID()]` (not supported yet), or in the absense of that attribute the default node ID {program name, array index 0}.
+If not overriding the existing NodeID, `nullptr`.

 ---